thomasweng15/jekyll-now/_posts/2019-1-5-calendar_time_log.md

 * If there are events that fit into multiple categories, I don't worry too much about it and just pick one.
 * I work in thirty minute chunks, so I set the default event duration in Google calendar to thirty minutes instead of an hour.
 * I also generally try not to have overlapping things in my calendar.
 If there are conflicting events, I will cancel my appointment with the less important one and move it off my calendar or gray it out.
 I can't be in two places at the same time anyway.
-* Unlike Philip Guo, I keep track of my efficiency level for each task.
+* Unlike Philip Guo, I don't keep track of my efficiency level for each task.
 I found it both difficult and distracting to assess how efficient I was.
 * In a way, this is similar to the post I wrote about [how I journal](https://thomasweng.com/journaling/) in that it's about recording things.
 When I started using this calendar, I stopped journaling my day-to-day items in as much detail because the calendar serves that purpose now.
 But I'll still put my thoughts and feelings in my journal.

 Many thanks to [Cherie Ho](https://www.cherieho.com/) and [Ada Taylor](https://www.ri.cmu.edu/ri-people/ada-taylor/) for reviewing this post!